Summer Intensive 2026

 Along with reports and poems, the dancers will be assigned a choreography project.
 This can either be in groups or individual choreography, assigned by the director with different constraints such as a music constraint, a style constraint, or a topic constraint.

-Our Guest Teachers this year will be: Christina Stockdale, Fiona Katrine, Elijah Hatch, Gina Artese and Christie Freebairn-Perry.
+Our Guest Teachers this year will be: Gina Artese, Janell Burgess, and Christina Stockdale.

 Christina Stockdale started dancing at age 5, she received her training from The Rock School of the Pennsylvania Ballet and the Academy of International Ballet in Philadelphia where she trained under many renowned teachers including: Anastasia Babayeva, Natasha Bar, Jeffrey Gribler, Denis Gronostayskiy, Christopher Fleming, Benjamin Millepied, Bojan and Stephanie Spassoff, Violette Verdy and Maria Yousekevitch.
 After graduating high school Ms. Stockdale was offered a position as a company dancer in Manassas Ballet Theatre in Virginia.